IwanTen/L5-website/docs/reference/norm.md

 # norm()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Maps a number from one range to a value between 0 and 1.

 For example, `norm(2, 0, 10)` returns 0.2.
-2's position in the original
-range [0, 10] is proportional to 0.2's position in the range [0, 1].
-This
-is the same as calling `map(2, 0, 10, 0, 1)`.
+2's position in the original range [0, 10] is proportional to 0.2's position in the range [0, 1].
+This is the same as calling `map(2, 0, 10, 0, 1)`.

 Numbers outside of the original range are not constrained between 0 and 1.
 Out-of-range values are often intentional and useful.

 ## Examples